StevenGeysen/StevenGeysen/README.md

 ## Research assistant
-As of October 2022 I am a research assistant in the [Computational Neurology Research Group](https://computationalneurology.com/) of Dr Xenia Kobeleva.
-To prepare the analysis of the large fMRI dataset we work with, I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/, 'TRA poster').
+As of October 2022 I am a research assistant in the [Computational Neurology Research Group](https://computationalneurology.com/) of Prof Dr Xenia Kobeleva.
+To prepare the analysis of the large fMRI datasets we use, I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/, 'TRA poster').
 Currently, I am working on a study about cognitive reserve.
 I try to predict the trajectory of Alzheimer's disease based on the amount